 The Board regularly evaluates the Company's corporate governance policies and benchmarks those policies against the rules and regulations of governmental authorities, the best practices of other public companies and suggestions received from various authorities.
-The Board has adopted the Company's Guidelines on Corporate Governance require that a majority of the directors be independent within the meaning of NYSE standards.
+The Board has adopted the Company's Guidelines on Corporate Governance, as amended.
+The Company's Guidelines on Corporate Governance require that a majority of the directors be independent within the meaning of NYSE standards.
 The Company's Common Stock is listed on the NYSE under the ticker symbol "ELS."
-The Company's 6.75% Series C Cumulative Redeemable Perpetual Preferred Stock is listed on the NYSE under ticker symbol "ELSPrC."
+The Company's 6.75% Series C Cumulative Redeemable Perpetual Preferred Stock is listed on the NYSE under ticker symbol "ELSPRC."
 The Company has also adopted a Business Ethics and Conduct Policy, which applies to all directors, officers and employees of the Company.
 We will disclose on our website any amendment to, or waiver of, any provision of the Business Ethics and Conduct Policy applicable to our Directors and executive officers that would otherwise be required to be disclosed under the rules of the SEC or NYSE rules.